-And, goes on to give arguments for and against Israel as a Middle East Hegemon (see the Notes below).
+Google AI goes on to give arguments for and against Israel as a Middle East Hegemon (see the Notes below).
+What do the state space models predict?

 Using variants of the IL_L20 Model with different inputs, the best model for the Middle East (MEA) was Business-as-Usual (BAU) Input from Israel.